AdiEcho/go-steam/generator/README.md

 ## Execute generator

 Execute `go run generator.go clean proto steamlang` to clean build files, then build protocol buffer files and then build steamlang files.

+IMPORTANT: Since the generator relies upon relative files, you MUST use `go run` in its directory instead of `go build`

+NOTE: You will commonly find missing proto files in the generation when Valve changes proto imports (ie. `unable to determine Go import path for <.....proto>`).
+You can remedy this by adding the relevant proto file to the corresponding generator map (ie. `clientProtoFiles` or `csgoProtoFiles`)